ibm-mas/ansible-devops/docs/playbooks/lite-manage-roks.md

         - Additional Db2 configuration (that should be inside the Manage operator, but is not currently)
         - Install application
         - Configure workspace
-    - Install IoT (coming soon)
-        - Install application
-        - Configure workspace
-    - Install Assist (due 3Q)
-    - Install Predict (due 3Q)
-    - Install HP Utilties (due 3Q)
-    - Install Safety (due 3Q)
-    - Install Visual Inspection (due 3Q)
-    - Install Monitor (due ??)

 All timings are estimates, see the individual pages for each of these playbooks for more information.
-Gen1 applications will **not** be supported by this collection.

-!!! warning
-    The install time for Cloud Pak for Data with all the services supported by MAS enabled is considerable.
-Unfortunately this is out of our control, plan accordingly!

-    Also note that Cloud Pak for Data requires approximately 40 PVCs.
-You may need to contact IBM to increase the quota assigned to your IBM Cloud account if you see PVCs stuck in pending state and this error message: "Your order will exceed the maximum number of storage volumes allowed.
-Please contact Sales"

 ## Required environment variables
 - `IBMCLOUD_APIKEY`
 - `CLUSTER_NAME`
 - `OCP_VERSION`
 - `CPD_ENTITLEMENT_KEY` Lookup your entitlement key from the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)
 - `MAS_INSTANCE_ID` Declare the instance ID for the MAS install
 - `MAS_ENTITLEMENT_KEY` Lookup your entitlement key from the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)

 ## Optional environment variables
 - `IBMCLOUD_RESOURCEGROUP` creates an IBM Cloud resource group to be used, if none are passed, `Default` resource group will be used.
 - `W3_USERNAME` to enable access to pre-release development builds of MAS
 - `ARTIFACTORY_APIKEY`  to enable access to pre-release development builds of MAS
-- `KAFKA_CLUSTER_SIZE` to override the default configuration used (small)
 - `MONGODB_NAMESPACE` overrides the Kubernetes namespace where the MongoDb CE operator will be installed, this will default to `mongoce`
 - `MAS_CATALOG_SOURCE` to override the use of the IBM Operator Catalog as the catalog source
 - `MAS_CHANNEL` to override the use of the `8.x` channel